 How many treatments will I need?

 Most individuals only need one treatment for permanent sweat reduction.
-However, a second treatment one month later can further improve hyperhidrosis in more severe cases.
+However, one to two treatments one month later can further improve hyperhidrosis in more severe cases.

 The sweat glands once destroyed do not regenerate.
 This leads to longer lasting results.